Frequently Asked Questions

 Generally, you should update your documents every 2-3 years.
 However, it is incredibly important to update these documents after any large life event, such as having a baby or getting a divorce, to make sure that your plan is still suitable.

-No, these are not valid.
-Even if you write out your will in your own handwriting and sign it, the will is still invalid, unless it follows all the minute intricacies required by the Florida Statutes.
+No, these are not valid in New York State.
+There are only a handful of States that accept unwitnessed wills.
+In New York, even if you write out your will in your own handwriting and sign it, the will is still invalid, unless it follows all the minute intricacies required by the statutes.

 Yes, this does really happen, and it can have serious consequences for the disposition of the estate.
 Even if you have a will, the provisions can be overwritten in certain circumstances, such as a child born after the creation of a will.
 It is therefore very important that you be honest with your attorney about any and all family members.
 Otherwise, in additional to the emotional consequences, there can be significant financial consequences as well.